Insights, Tips, and Tales

 What Earwigs Actually Do

 They use their pincers, also called forceps, for defense and mating.
-Although they look intimidating, earwigs are not aggressive toward people.
+Although they look intimidating, earwigs are not aggressive toward people, and they actually fall into the group of helpful insects that quietly support the yard by feeding on decaying plant matter and small nuisance bugs.
 They do not sting, and they pinch only when people handle them.

 There are many species of earwigs, including the European earwig (Forficula auricularia).
 Some species lay eggs in soil or hidden areas outdoors.
 When conditions change, like heavy rain or heat, earwigs move closer to structures for shelter.